thavlik/doom-gameplay-dataset/README.md

 This is a collection of Doom I/II gameplay footage that has been preprocessed such that it is appropriate for machine learning purposes.
 Current estimates place the total duration at around 170 hours.

-Sourcing batches of frames from raw 1080p video is a notoriously unwieldy process - a single CPU can rarely seek random frames faster than 3-4 fps.
-Multiple downsampled resolutions are provided, allowing frames to be loaded at speeds suitable for machine learning applications.

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.

 Custom maps and a few weapon/enemy mods made their way into dataset.
 Future efforts may be directed at "purifying" the data in various ways, such as omitting custom weapons.